peachbastard/the-beastlands/src/site/notes/Recaps/2023-07-17 Make Your Mama Sad Type.md

 	- Oz also says that she thinks of him as a god of desire, "I want, I take", but does clarify that it's not his true domain
 	- Mabel says that she thought that the swamp would help restore her people, and Oz responds that god helps those that help themselves
 - Oz tries to talk to Hymn, but they don't answer her questions
-	- They physically turn away and draw the hood of their cloak
+	- They physically turn away and draw the hood of their cloak up
 	- Oz walks away to smoke a cigarette in an empty car
 - Session ends as the party takes a long rest